Deadlines and Escalations in Workflows

 Business Actions for the Workflow On Entry Tab

-As described in the Views and Mappings for Workflows section of the Workflows documentation here.
-Deadlines can be viewed and manipulated in views via the 'WorkflowDeadline' Component.
+As described in the Views and Mappings for Workflows topic, deadlines can be viewed and manipulated in views via the 'WorkflowDeadline' Component.
 In the public API, methods for getting and setting deadlines are available via the Task interface.
-Below is an example of how a deadline can be set to an hour from now in a business action, in an On Entry tab.
+Below is an example of how a deadline can be set to an hour from now in a business action in the On Entry tab.

 var date = new Date();